jamestlee513/listen-up/README.md

   Users are able to to update the status of a podcast via a drop down menu on the selected podcast name.
 When a user updates the status on a podcast a request is made in the background to update the playlist associated with the users selection.
 [CHECK IT OUT](https://github.com/jamestlee513/listen-up/blob/main/public/javascripts/playlist.js)

   ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(6).gif)
+ When a user is logged in, they will see the currently listen status of each podcast on that podcast's page.
+When they change the status, the state is saved.
+ Selecting the 'Add to playlist' option removes the podcasts from all associated playlists.
+Each podcast, can only be added to one playlist at a time.
+AJAX is used to so that the page does not refresh when the listen status is changed.

   ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/74185595068382b0ea0db3e5cd7d2a51.png)